A Guide To Crafting Your Brand Voice

 Some of my favourite brand voices today

 Here are a few of my personal favourite brand voices that I see around the internet today.
 First, we’ll start with beehiiv, the tool this very newsletter is built upon.
-It’s lighthearted, silly, irreverent.
+It’s lighthearted, silly, and irreverent.
 Lower case is en vogue thanks to Chipotle.

 I don’t know about you but either the same 13 year old is running Hubspot’s account as well, or this is one of the biggest coincidences (coincidi?) since The Great Dennis The Menace Coincidence of 1951.